josebur86/refeed/log.md

 URL is a valid one and exiting when the URL is not valid.
 Firefox does something cool and displays the feed contents in a pretty way.

 Polygon uses an Atom feed format so I'll work on parsing that format first.
+I seem to remember that using Go's XML parsing can be kind of tricky and the easiest way to know what the parser was looking for is to have it generate XML that is in the same structure as the XML you are trying to parse.
+The Atom standard is RFC 4287 and has a simple one entry example that I will try to output first.